zjsxwc/application-services/docs/rfcs/sync-manager.md

 * It is not a sync scheduler.
 The containing app will be responsible for knowing when to sync (but as above, the scheduler does know *what* to sync.

+* It will not perform authentication - it's role is to signal to the app when an auth problem exists and the app is expected to resolve that.

+* It will not directly talk to the token server, although it *will* coordinate use of a token-server client to manage that communication.

+* It will not submit telemetry.

+* It does not track any changes or validate any collections - these remain the responsibility of the engines.

 (anything else?)